plone/plone.restapi/docs/source/aliases.md

 ---
 html_meta:
-  "description": "Aliases is a mechanism to redirect old URLs to new ones."
+  "description": "Aliases - a mechanism to redirect old URLs to new ones."
-  "property=og:description": "Aliases is a mechanism to redirect old URLs to new ones."
+  "property=og:description": "Aliases - a mechanism to redirect old URLs to new ones."
   "property=og:title": "Aliases"
   "keywords": "Plone, plone.app.redirector, redirector, REST, API, Aliases"
 ---

 # Aliases

-Aliases is a mechanism to redirect old URLs to new ones.
+A mechanism to redirect old URLs to new ones.

 When an object is moved (renamed or cut/pasted into a different location), the redirection storage will remember the old path.
 It is smart enough to deal with transitive references (if we have a -> b and then add b -> c, it is replaced by a reference a -> c) and circular references (attempting to add a -> a does nothing).